 Q: How will this situation affect gate hours?

-A: The main Shiloh gate and the Belleville gate hours are unaffected.
-However, the school gate will remain closed until Scott Elementary reopens, and the Cardinal Creek gate closed beginning March 17.
+A: The Belleville gate will be closed on weekends.
+All personnel requesting access to Scott AFB must proceed to the Shiloh gate.
+The main Shiloh gate hours are unaffected.
+The school gate will remain closed until Scott Elementary reopens, and the Cardinal Creek gate closed beginning March 17.
 The visitor center moved to new hours (6 a.m. to 3 p.m.
 Monday through Friday, closed on weekends).

 Q: How will this affect base access?